Applicability

 Note

 SQLAlchemy is a powerful ORM library that provides two usage modes: Core and ORM.
-Core provides a SQL expression language, while ORM provides object-relational mapping functionality.
-The examples in this topic use the ORM mode.
+Core provides an SQL expression language, while ORM provides object-relational mapping.
+This topic mainly uses the ORM mode.

-Step 3: Write the test.py file and enter the database connection information
+Step 3: Write the test.py file and fill in the database connection information

-Write the test.py file based on the information obtained in Step 1: Obtain the connection string of OceanBase Database and enter the database connection information.
+Write the test.py file based on the information obtained in Step 1: Obtain the connection string of OceanBase Database and fill in the database connection information.

 Create a file named

-test.pyfile and modify the database connection information as needed.Here is an example of the
+test.pyfile and modify the database connection information based on your actual situation.Here is an example of the content of the

 Step 4: Run the test.py file

-Open the command prompt or PowerShell terminal, run the test.py file, query data, and output the result.
+Open the command prompt or PowerShell terminal, and run the test.py file to query data and output the results.

 Go to the directory where the